bpolania/ERC6551-GiftCard/README.md

 npx hardhat run scripts/deploy.js
 ```

+## Todos

+* Create `GiftCardLibrary.sol` and move some functions such as `generateRandomSalt` and `nonce`
+* Create interfaces for the gift card contracts

 ## Disclaimer

-This code is for educational purposes so it is not audited.
-Use it wisely!
+This code is for educational purposes, requires upgrades and improvements and, of course, it is not audited.
+So, use it wisely!

 Enjoy!